Excellent stumble, thumbs up!

 In an effort to redeem Disney’s reputation, Der Fuehrer’s Face (1942),and other anti-Nazi cartoons were made.

-From the page: “Washington need not worry about China’s economic boom, much less respond with protectionism.
+“Washington need not worry about China’s economic boom, much less respond with protectionism.
 Although China controls more of the world’s exports than ever before, its high-return high-tech industries are dominated by foreign companies.
 And Chinese firms will not displace them any time soon: Beijing’s one-party politics have bred a timid business culture that prevents domestic firms from developing key technologies and keeps them dependent on the West.”

-From the page: “No country can affect China’s fortunes more directly than the United States.
+“No country can affect China’s fortunes more directly than the United States.
 Many potential flashpoints — such as Taiwan, Japan, and North Korea — remain, and true friendship between Washington and Beijing is unlikely.
 But their interests have grown so intertwined that cooperation is the best way to serve both countries.”

-‘Who will rid me of this turbulent priest?’
+‘Will no one rid me of this turbulent priest?’

 Answer: King Henry II of England (March 5, 1133 – July 6, 1189)